Coronavirus retail trends are here to stay: how can AI help?By Tom Summerfield on October 22, 2020

-Last month, leading retail technology website Retail Technology Innovation Hub (RTIH) collated some great research to explain consumer attitudes towards some of the most common trends to emerge from COVID-19.
-Here, we take a closer look at some of the ways artificial intelligence (AI) can help retail businesses turn disruption into opportunity, and react to these new trends in the most effective way…
+Earlier this year, leading retail technology website Retail Technology Innovation Hub (RTIH) collated some great research to explain consumer attitudes towards some of the most common trends to emerge from COVID-19.
+Here, we take a closer look at some of the ways Decision Intelligence and AI-powered decision making can help retail businesses turn disruption into opportunity, and react to these new trends in the most effective way…

 Younger Brits have driven a convenience store revival, citing that they have everything they need and will continue to utilize more local stores moving forward.